 How I do I find a suitable holiday?

 Our online booking calendars show real-time availability and allow you to book 24hrs a day.
 Alternatively, telephone our bookings office who are an experienced and knowledgeable team, who will happily tell you about all aspects of canal holidays and provide you with options you may have missed whilst looking on line.

 What size boat should I book?

 Each of the boats are labelled with two berth numbers i.e. 4-7 or 2-5 berth.
-You should interpret the first number as meaning the number of berths on permanent beds (i.e. 2 fixed doubles or 1 fixed double and 2 fixed singles, the second number means the maximum capacity of the boat i.e. permanent beds plus make-beds in the saloon (1 make-up double and make-up single).
+You should interpret the first number as meaning the number of berths of permanent beds (i.e. 2 fixed doubles or 1 fixed double and 2 fixed singles; the second number means the maximum capacity of the boat i.e. permanent beds plus make-up beds in the saloon (1 make-up double and make-up single).
 You will need to check the boat layout to see the actual single/double bed options available.

 Things also to consider, obviously smaller boats are cheaper in cost than larger boats.
 However, consider that the maximum number of berths occupied with adults will make the boat very full and create intimate moments from time to time!
 If you prefer a little more space, then only using the permanent beds will afford you a little more comfort.
-Also, consider the length of the break and the time of year, in the summer months the outside deck space becomes more of a natural extension of the internal cabin space, but in the cooler spring and autumn months the outside deck space will be less appealing especially in the evenings and therefore confine you to the warm internal cabins for longer periods.
-Often groups out for a short break are far more receptive to filling the boat to, having a little more room in the boat especially for a week or longer holiday is essential!
+Also, consider the length of the break and the time of year.
+In the summer months the outside deck space becomes more of a natural extension of the internal cabin space, but in the cooler spring and autumn months the outside deck space will be less appealing especially in the evenings and therefore confine you to the warm internal cabins for longer periods.

 Can I reserve or hold a boat before I pay the booking deposit?